thisisbalu/exception-decoded/_posts/spring/2023-10-11-spring-mongodataintegrityviolationexception.md

 toc: true
 ---

----

 Welcome to this comprehensive technical guide about handling the `MongoDataIntegrityViolationException` in Spring Framework.
 In today's article, we are going to shed light on a critical aspect of Spring web development that can often prove to be a bottleneck for many developers.

-## Table of Contents
-- What is MongoDataIntegrityViolationException?
-- When does this exception occur?
-- How to handle the exception?
-- Real-life code examples
-- Conclusion

 ## What is MongoDataIntegrityViolationException?
 The `MongoDataIntegrityViolationException` is a subtype of `DataAccessException`, thrown by the Spring's Mongo Data Access Object(DAO) when detecting an attempt to violate data integrity constraints.
 In a more straightforward language, this exception occurs when you try to save or update a document in a way that violates the schema defined on your MongoDB database.